Collective-Unconscious/offerings/rules.md

 ### Other

 If a command or expanded command is not mentioned, but you would still like to use it, ask to a @spirit Guide (Manager) if using it wouldn't be an issue, and make sure that the command is properly supported in the EasyRPG Player and fully accurate to the Maniac patch.

-## Holiday Global Variable Guidelines

-Collective Unconscious has a global variable that tracks the current holiday, with 0 being None.
-While Nexus decor and costumes will be organized by management, developers are free to add special decor and events to their own worlds as well, provided they follow these rules:

-- No permanent collectibles that can only be accessed during the holiday.
-Book covers, menu themes, and masks may be allowed if they’re given a way to be unlocked permanently after first appearing in the holiday.
-The main Nexus masks will likely be kept temporary.
-- New music is allowed as long as it is either not unlockable in the record player or automatically granted upon visiting the area normally.
-- Map layouts cannot change, as it could cause sync issues.
-- Maps can be heavily redecorated as long as the layout is the same.
-- Entire worlds and subareas should not be locked behind the holiday.
-- Unique NPCs and events can be available during the holiday as long as they make thematic sense (soft rule, to be reviewed on a case-by-case basis).
-- Temporary pseudos (akin to the party hat) are allowed in other worlds.
-- Temporary vending machine items are allowed as long as they are not part of the CE and the big VM.
-- A permanent collectible pseudo can be given a cosmetic change for a holiday that is reverted afterward.
-- Book covers and menu themes cannot be given cosmetic changes for a holiday, due to the effort required in updating the book.
-- No references to overt religious imagery or real religious figures, but other decor inspired by religious holidays is allowed.
-Santa Claus is not considered a religious figure, as his design and purpose is divorced from the original St. Nicholas.